Advanced Search

 To understand the functions of the knee ligaments, how they get injured, and how their injury would cause abnormal/unstable knee motions, you first need to make sure you can recognize normal motions of the knee.
 So, you'll first practice simulating the normal ...

-Now that you're familiar with the normal motions of the knee, you're ready to knock out some ligaments.
-On page 1 of the activity worksheet, you'll find a table.
-There's a row for each of the motions that you practiced in the previous step and a column for eac...
+Now you're ready to knock out some ligaments.
+On page 2 of your activity worksheet you'll find a table.
+There's a row for various motion tests of the knee and a column for each of the major ligaments of the knee plus two ligaments combined (MCL+ACL).
+For this ...

 Connecting knee ligament functions to knee injuries

-Take a look at the table you completed table of knee ligament knock-out experiments and outcomes from page 1 of the activity worksheet.
-You now have a fairly complete picture of how the ligaments of the knee limit particular motions, the motions that would inj...
+Take a look at the table you completed table of knee ligament knockout experiments and outcomes from page 2 of the activity worksheet.
+You now have a fairly complete picture of how the ligaments of the knee limit particular motions, the motions that would inju...

 References cited